Gary McSheffrey

 As a player he was a striker and left winger who made more than 450 appearances in the Football League and Premier League, including 247 for Coventry City, where he became the youngest player ever to play in the Premier League.
 He went on to play for Stockport County, Luton Town, Birmingham City, Nottingham Forest, and Leeds United before returning to Coventry in 2010.
 Released in September 2013, he signed for Chesterfield later that month.
 In January 2014, he signed for Scunthorpe United on a free transfer until the end of the 2013–14 season before moving on to Doncaster Rovers, Eastleigh, Grimsby Town, and Frickley Athletic.
 He scored more than 100 league goals during his career.
 McSheffrey played internationally for England at under-20 level.

 After a short spell as caretaker manager of Doncaster, he was appointed manager in December 2021.

+He is the development coach at Sheffield United as of August 2024.

 Club career

 Coventry City

 McSheffrey was born in Coventry, and began his football career at home town club Coventry City.
 When he made his first-team debut against local rivals Aston Villa at the age of 16 years and 198 days on 27 February 1999, a game that Coventry won 4–1, he became the youngest player ever to play in the Premier League.
 He held the record for over four years until Aaron Lennon made his Leeds United debut at a younger age in August 2003.
 During his time at Coventry he spent loan spells at Stockport County, Luton Town earlier in the 2004–05 season helping them achieve promotion to the Championship, and Swedish side IK Brage.
 He represented England at under-18 and under-20 levels.

 Playing primarily on the left wing in the 2005–06 season, McSheffrey ended up among the top scorers in the Football League Championship with 15 league goals.
 It was form like this that brought him to the attention of local rivals Birmingham City during the summer of 2006.
 After weeks of bidding, Coventry accepted an offer valued at £4 million.
 This has since been estimated at £2.3m cash with a further £1.3m depending on promotion and appearances.
 The deal was completed on 16 August 2006, and McSheffrey became a Birmingham City player three days after his 24th birthday.